gbm1015/belly-button-challenge/README.md

      * Used otu_ids for the marker colors.
      * Used otu_labels for the text values.

-4. Displayed the sample metadata, i.e., an individual's demographic information.
+4. Displayed the sample metadata; i.e., an individual's demographic information.

 5. Displayed each key-value pair from the metadata JSON object on the page.